fable2-samples/clock-app/README.md

 [Webpack](https://webpack.js.org) is a bundler, which links different JS sources into a single file making deployment much easier.
 It also offers other features, like a static dev server that can automatically refresh the browser upon changes in your code or a minifier for production release.
 Fable interacts with Webpack through the `fable-loader`.

-Webpack configuration files are in the `tools` directory.
-If you need to edit them, check [Webpack](https://webpack.js.org) website for more information.
+There is a single Webpack configuration file `webpack.config.js` are in the root directory.
+If you need to edit it, check [Webpack](https://webpack.js.org) website for more information.

 ### F# source files